skrub-data/skrub/doc/datasets.rst

 skrub allows you to fetch different datasets used in examples and benchmarks.

-It consists of various methods to get generated and 'real world' data.
+It consists of various methods to get generated, embeddings and `real world` data.

 Real world datasets
 -------------------